matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 Or, using the SSH private key, `ssh -i private_key username@ip_address`

-Enter your password
+Enter your password (or a passphrase, if your SSH key is protected with one)

 Voila!
 You have just accessed your server remotely.

-In doubt, consult the [complementary video](https://youtube.com/live/_-6UYOjRIVQ?feature=share)
+If in doubt, consult the [complementary video](https://youtube.com/live/_-6UYOjRIVQ?feature=share)

 ## Creating a working admin account